-Now, to bring the essence of historical understanding to life, we will use the questions from the Bringing it to Life (BitL) tool with this inquiry about Kaurna people.
+Now, to bring the essence of historical understanding to life, we will use the questions from the Bringing it to Life (BitL) tool with this inquiry through a depth study about ancient China.

 What are the stories?

 These questions help students to identify stories about the past relevant to the content.
 They require students to draw upon prior knowledge and experiences and place stories in time and context.
 I want students to be curious about the past and seek the stories behind objects, issues and situations.
 The questions encourage students to use accurate language to talk about the past.